escowles/recipes/_posts/2023-01-22-ranchero-sauce.md

 * add to pan and saute until garlic is aromatic, about 1 minute

 1 can diced tomatoes, or 5 roma tomatos diced
-1/2 cup broth
+1/2 cup stock or reserved liquid from rehydrating chilies
 * add and bring to a simmer, reduce heat and simmer for 10 minutes, until thickened
+* puree to desired consistency

 1 Tbsp. cilantro
 juice from 1/2 lime
 salt, to taste
-* remove pan from heat, add remaining ingredients, and puree to desired thickness
-* adjust salt and lime juice to taste
+* add remaining ingredients, and adjust salt and lime juice to taste

 source: <https://keytomylime.com/ranchero-sauce-recipe>